ACE, TAO, CIAO, and DAnCE Bug Fixing Policies

-As ACE, TAO, and CIAO have grown in
+As ACE, TAO, CIAO, and DAnCE have grown in

 popularity the volume of mail on the mailing

 considerably.
 While this increase is healthy, and a natural